datafolklabs/cement/README.md

 Cement Framework
 ================

-**NOTE: 2.11.x is the development version of Cement.
-Please use stable/2.10.x in production until stable/2.12.x is released.**
+**NOTE: Portland is a complete fork of Cement 2, and will eventually become Cement 3.
+It is guaranteed to be broken!
+Please use Cement 2 in production until stable/3.0.0 is released.**

 Cement is an advanced CLI Application Framework for Python.
 Its goal is to introduce a standard, and feature-full platform for both simple and complex